nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The command `sort m/d n/a` would mean that EduMate would first sort contacts by decreasing number of common modules with you, and tie-break by its lexicographical ordering.

-Hence, Alex Quinn is ranked higher than Amirul as Alex's name is lexicographically smaller than Amirul even though they share the same number of common modules as you.
+Hence, Alex Quinn is ranked higher than Amirul as Alex's name is lexicographically smaller than Amirul even though they share the same number of common modules with you.

 ##### More Examples of Usage: